Life Insurance with Lupus Nephritis.

 This is why…

 We wanted to take a moment and define what Lupus Nephritis is as well as highlight some of the most common symptoms of this disease so that we’ll have a better idea of exactly what a life insurance underwriter will be looking for when making his or her decision about your life insurance application.

 Lupus Nephritis Defined:

-Lupus Nephritis is probably best defined as a symptom of Lupus Erythematous whereby the autoimmune “attack” takes place within one’s kidney.
-Which over time can cause permanent kidney damage and ultimately lead to chronic kidney disease and even possibly kidney failure.
+Lupus Nephritis is probably best defined as a symptom of Lupus Erythematous whereby the autoimmune “attack” occurs within one’s kidney.
+Over time, it can cause permanent kidney damage and ultimately lead to chronic kidney disease and possibly kidney failure.

 Common symptoms may include: